 Even though this can be simply annoying at the first glance, as it limits your creativity in listings and involves extra effort to change them, there is a light at the end of the tunnel.
 Because we have summed up all you need to know together with useful links in the following paragraphs, to make sure your listings comply with Active Content rules now and in the future.

 First of all, it is important to understand what Active Content is.
 What is allowed and what is not?
+The term generally covers any type of non-standard text that can be included in item descriptions to provide additional functionality.

 To find out which listings are affected, there is a useful tool provided by an eBay partner: the i-ways Checker.
 It is free and officially recommended by eBay.
 If you are using listing templates from a third-party supplier, you can also check them with this tool.